Heidi0000/covid-bubble/README.md

 ## Running the server locally

-To run the server locally, use the heroku command:
+To run the server locally, use the heroku command IN THE PIPENV SHELL:
 ```
 heroku local web -f Procfile.windows
 ```